cloudsimplus/cloudsimplus/README.md

 # CloudSim Plus Publications

   1. This paper was accepted for publication and will be available at IEEExplore soon.
 If you are using CloudSim Plus in your research, please make sure you cite it: [M. C. Silva Filho, R. L. Oliveira, C. C. Monteiro, P. R. M. Inácio, and M. M. Freire, “CloudSim Plus: a Cloud Computing Simulation Framework Pursuing Software Engineering Principles for Improved Modularity, Extensibility and Correctness,” in IFIP/IEEE International Symposium on Integrated Network Management, 2017, p.
 7](http://im2017.ieee-im.org/mini-conference).
+You can check the paper presentation [here](http://cloudsimplus.org/docs/presentation/).
   2. White Paper ["CloudSim Plus: A Modern Java 8 Framework for Modeling and Simulation of Cloud Computing Infrastructures and Services"](https://github.com/manoelcampos/cloudsim-plus/blob/master/docs/cloudsim-plus-white-paper.pdf)

 <p align="right"><a href="#top">:arrow_up:</a></p>